 I can suggest colleagues for private cooking classes and customized shopping itineraries.

-Drop me a line with queries about tours via the contact form below.
+Drop me a line at email@example.com or via the contact form below.
 Let me know your travel dates and tour preferences and I will get back to you with availability and rates.